-Since assuming the role as the Deputy Athletic Director for the University of Wisconsin-Madison in 2017, Chris McIntosh has learned a lot about what folks outside of UW think he does.
-And naturally, as a Deputy AD, he wears a lot of different hats—managing day-to-day operations, student-athlete recruitment, strategic planning, business development and human resources— just to name a few of his priorities.
-Still, McIntosh and the UW-Madison Athletic Department have an unspoken top priority: ensuring each student-athlete transitions to a successful post-collegiate athletic career.
+Prior to stepping into the athletic director role at the University of Wisconsin, Chris McIntosh served as the Deputy AD in which he was responsible for managing day-to-day operations, student-athlete recruitment, strategic planning, business development and human resources— just to name a few of his priorities.
+McIntosh and the UW-Madison Athletic Department have an unspoken top priority: ensuring each student-athlete transitions to a successful post-collegiate athletic career.

-Led by Bridget Woodruff, this department has been empowered to think outside of the box to make the department’s ambitious priority a reality.
+Formerly led by Bridget Woodruff, now Brittany McGowen, this department has been empowered to think outside of the box to make the department’s ambitious priority a reality.

 As the C&L department has grown, so have their programming efforts and ability to gather insights across the department.
 Despite many successes, though, the C&L team noticed an opportunity for improving how former student-athletes (“letterwinners”) and employer partners were being incorporated into the Badger community to open doors for current student-athletes.

 “Everything we were doing between student-athlete development and alumni relations was somewhat siloed, despite the fact that our letterwinners are perfectly positioned and willing to help our current student-athletes,” says Bridget Woodruff, Assistant AD for C&L. “We had to do something.”

 The first thing they did was reshape the paradigm of how the Badgers Letterwinner Club (“W-Club”) was viewed internally: from a traditional “development” lens to a career and leadership lens.
 The W-Club now reports to C&L. This simple change is fundamental in bringing cohesion to how letterwinners and student-athletes engage.